kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 1. When you communicate for the first time with Google Cloud, set the context to your Google Cloud project.

-Export the **PROJECT** variable and execute this command:
+Export the **PROJECT** variable and run this command:

 ```
 gcloud config set project $PROJECT
 ```

-2. Ensure that kubectl points to the correct cluster.
+2. Make sure that kubectl points to the correct cluster.

 Export these variables: